-By 2008, a more formal entity was needed in order to serve the community better.
+By 2008, a more formal entity was needed in Uganda in order to serve the community better.
 Tree of Life Ministries (TOLM) was formed as a CBO and Nonprofit Company Limited by Guarantee.
 The organization became the Ugandan counterpart to Real Partners Uganda.

-The first thing that TOLM did was to create a school for all of the kids who had sponsors through RPU.
+The first thing that TOLM did was to create a school—Mustard Seed Academy—for all of the kids who had sponsors through RPU.

-From 2009-2012 Mustard Seed Academy included 3 levels of Nursery School and a Primary School that added another level each year.
+From 2009-2012 Mustard Seed Academy included 3 levels of Nursery School and a Primary School that added a level each year.
 Permanent classroom construction began, with the Nursery School benefitting first.

-2009 – Four Xavier University students spent 6 weeks volunteering and enriching the lives of students and staff.
+2009 – Four Xavier University students spent most of the summer volunteering and enriching the lives of students and staff.

 2010 – Tom Sheridan and nephew Luke Culleny visited.
 Tom boosted sustainability projects at Mustard Seed and in the village of Kalungi.
 Luke made a documentary: Service Safari: Vision of Hope.

 2012 was a pivotal year.
 For the first year, MSA had a class of ‘candidates’ who were preparing for the important end of primary school exams called the PLE.